ideawu/ssdb-docs/src/commands/qpush_back.md

 # qpush_back name item1 item2 ...

-Adds an or more than one element to the end of the queue.
+Add an or more than one element to the end of the queue.

 ## Parameters

 * `name` -
-* `item` - string or array of string.
+* `item1` -
+* ...

 ## Return Value